Duke of Cornwall: Succession

 For example, after the death of Frederick, Prince of Wales, George II's heir apparent was his grandson George (Frederick's eldest son and the future George III).
-The young Prince George was created prince of Wales but did not become duke of Cornwall because he was the king's grandson, rather than his son.
-When the sovereign has no legitimate son, or when the heir apparent is not the sovereign's son, the estates of the duchy of Cornwall revert to the Crown until a legitimate son is born or until the accession of a new monarch who has a son.
+The young Prince George was created Prince of Wales but did not become Duke of Cornwall because he was the king's grandson, rather than his son.
+When the sovereign has no legitimate son, or when the heir apparent is not the sovereign's son, the estates of the duchy revert to the Crown until a legitimate son is born or until the accession of a new monarch who has a son.

-James Francis Edward Stuart, son of James II, was born duke of Cornwall in 1688.
+James Francis Edward Stuart, son of James II, was born Duke of Cornwall in 1688.
 Although his father lost the throne, James Francis Edward was not deprived of his own titles and honours as a result of his father's deposition.
 Instead, from the (prevailing) Hanoverian perspective, it was as a result of his claiming his father's lost thrones that James was attainted for treason on 2 March 1702, and his titles were thus forfeited under English law.
-However, from the (minority) Jacobite perspective, on his father's death in 1701 the duchy of Cornwall was merged with the Crown.
+However, from the (minority) Jacobite perspective, on his father's death in 1701 the duchy was merged with the Crown.

 Rights of the duke

 The duchy includes over 220 square miles (570 square kilometres) of land, more than half of which lies in Devon.
-The duke has some rights over the territory of Cornwall, and for this and other reasons there is debate as to the constitutional status of Cornwall.
-The High Sheriff of Cornwall is appointed by the duke, not the monarch, in contrast to the other counties of England and Wales.
-The duke has the right to the estates of all those who die without named heirs (bona vacantia) in the whole of Cornwall.
+The duke has the right to the estates of all those who die without named heirs (bona vacantia) in Cornwall, and also appoints the High Sheriff of Cornwall; in most of England and Wales the Crown has these rights, the other exception being the Duchy of Lancaster, a private estate held in trust for the sovereign.
+The duke having these rights has contributed to the debate over the constitutional status of Cornwall.

 In 2013, the duchy had a revenue surplus of £19 million, a sum that was exempt from income tax, though Prince Charles, the duke, chose to pay the tax voluntarily.

-Until 2011, if there was no duke of Cornwall at any time, the income of the duchy went to the Crown.
-Under the Sovereign Grant Act 2011, revenues of the duchy of Cornwall pass to the heir to the throne, whether or not he is the duke of Cornwall.
-When the heir is a minor, 10% of revenues pass to him, with the balance passing to the Crown; the Sovereign Grant is reduced by the same amount.
+Until 2011, if there was no Duke of Cornwall the income of the duchy went to the Crown.
+Under the Sovereign Grant Act 2011, revenues of the duchy now pass to the heir to the throne regardless of whether or not they are Duke of Cornwall.
+When the heir is a minor, 10% of revenues pass to them, with the balance passing to the Crown; the Sovereign Grant is reduced by the same amount.